Thrombophlebitis is swelling (inflammation) of a vein caused by a blood clot.

 Phlebitis, superficial phlebitis, deep vein thrombosis

 Ginsberg J. Peripheral venous disease.
 In: Goldman L, Shafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 81.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 81.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.